RaananW/PhoneGap-Image-Resizer/README.md

 # Image Resizer plugin for Phonegap #

-The plugin will resize images natively using phonegap
+The plugin will resize images natively for a phonegap project.

 ## Adding the Plugin to your project ##

-Using this plugin requires [Android PhoneGap](http://github.com/phonegap/phonegap-android).
+Using this plugin requires [PhoneGap](http://github.com/phonegap).

 1. To install the plugin, copy imageresize.js to your project's www folder and include it in your html file after phonegap.js.